 Intel X25-M G2 vs. Old Laptop Drive Benchmarks

-| No Comments | No TrackBacks
+| Comments

-I thought it would be a good idea to run some quick benchmarks on my old mechanical drive before I wipe it and use it another laptop.
+I thought it would be a good idea to run some quick benchmarks on my old mechanical drive before I wipe it and use it in another laptop.
 I have some pseudo-scientific charts and numbers here, but I also have some "me with a stopwatch" boot time numbers.
-They mostly only show how abysmal my boot up times are, mostly because of all the extra junk I have starting up.
+They mostly only show how abysmal my boot-up times are, mostly because of all the extra junk I have starting up.

 The 120 GB 7200 RPM laptop drive came in at a whopping 36 seconds.
 The X25 gave a much better result of 15 seconds.
 The software installed on both drives is exactly the same, but the root file system on the mechanical drive is ext3 instead of ext4.
-It isn't quite apples to apples but it is what I have here in front of me.
+It isn't quite apples to apples, but it is what I have here in front of me.

 Some Real Bonnie++ Benchmarks